Consortium Implementing Partner

 Ms. Schnog first had to convince officials to take stray dogs and cats to the Refugio (rather than simply killing them) where they could be sterilized and potentially adopted into homes and then set about building Refugio’s infrastructure and impact.

 The facility has flourished under her leadership.
-In 1999, the AHPPA annual budget was around $150,000 (80% of which came from veterinary fees).
-Almost twenty years later, the AHPPA budget had grown to $550,000 annually with about 70% coming from veterinary fees.
+In 1999, the AHPPA annual budget was around $150,000 (80% of veterinary fees).
+Twenty years later, the AHPPA budget grew to $550,000 annually, including about 70% of veterinary fees.
 (Note: even though the shelter charges for veterinary assistance, no animal that needs help is turned away simply because the owner/caregiver cannot afford to pay.)
-AHPPA’s outreach programs have also played an important part in the success of its sterilization programs as well.
+The changes in shelter intake and outcomes and the intensity of dog and cat sterilization are shown in the chart.

 Sterilizations are now running at more than 20,000 per year, while euthanasias have fallen from 20-30% to 3-5% of intake.
 Intake has increased significantly in the last five years because SENASA, the government agency responsible for addressing animal welfare, is now bringing animals to AHPPA that have been seized from dogfighting and other harmful situations for rehabilitation and adoption.

 AHPPA has been sterilizing thousands of companion animals every year and the adoption of animals from the shelter is now commonplace.
 As the health and status of the animals in the neighborhood of the shelter has improved, an outreach program was established to provide no/low cost spay/neuter and other veterinary services in rural communities outside the central valley and down towards the coasts.